Subject code: LB5932

 Upon completing this subject, you will be able to:

-- Compare mature and emerging markets of MNCs in the local, regional and global nexus
+- Compare and contrast mature and emerging markets of MNC's in in the local, regional, and global nexuses

 This subject forms part of Global Perspective & Strategy - one of three key areas studied in the online Master of Business Administration Global.